remarkjs/remark/packages/remark-stringify/readme.md

 This package is a [unified][] ([remark][]) plugin that defines how to take a syntax tree as input and turn it into serialized markdown.

-This plugin is built on [`mdast-util-to-markdown`][mdast-util-to-markdown], which turns [mdast][] syntax trees into a string. remark focusses on making it easier to transform content by abstracting such internals away.

-**unified** is a project that transforms content with abstract syntax trees (ASTs).
-**remark** adds support for markdown to unified.
-**mdast** is the markdown AST that remark uses.
-This is a remark plugin that defines how mdast is turned into markdown.
+When it’s used, markdown is serialized as the final result.

+See [the monorepo readme][remark] for info on what the remark ecosystem is.

 ## When should I use this?

 This plugin adds support to unified for serializing markdown.
-You can alternatively use [`remark`][remark-core] instead, which combines unified, [`remark-parse`][remark-parse], and this plugin.
+If you also need to parse markdown, you can alternatively use [`remark`][remark-core], which combines unified, [`remark-parse`][remark-parse], and this plugin.

+If you don’t use plugins and have access to a syntax tree, you can directly use [`mdast-util-to-markdown`][mdast-util-to-markdown], which is used inside this plugin. remark focusses on making it easier to transform content by abstracting these internals away.

 You can combine this plugin with other plugins to add syntax extensions.
 Notable examples that deeply integrate with it are